 "Every child, every day, whatever it takes!"
 That's our philosophy.
 Technology is a tool, a vehicle to assist in the delivery of instruction.
-It is a resource available to all students and teachers in every classroom in Madera Unified School District.
+It is a resource that needs to be available to all students and teachers in every classroom in Madera Unified School District.
 We focus on research-based best practices and high quality instruction for all students.

 Teachers have access to cloud-based core instructional materials and electronic learning resources.
 Ninety percent of our district classrooms have ceiling mounted projectors for direct instruction while 750 classrooms are also equipped with Promethean interactive whiteboards.

 Madera Unified students have access to technology at all school sites in classrooms, libraries, and computer labs.
 Students are provided a variety of age-appropriate educational software in the classroom and lab environment.
 Students are also provided safe Internet access at every workstation.

 The Information Technology (IT) department supports network infrastructure.
 Each school's star topology network consists of a gigabit fiber backbone and switched 1,000 MB to the classroom/Media Centers.
 The two comprehensive high schools are connected to the WAN via 500 Mb/s fiber circuits, the middle schools connect at 250 Mb/s, and all other sites connect via 100 Mb/s fiber circuits and will be adequate to support the proposed curriculum.
 The district office connects its WAN to the Internet via a 5 Gb/s connection to the Madera County Office of Education, which in turn connects us to the California K-12 High Speed network.